mavaddat/vscode-cornflakes-linter/README.md

 for flake8 is by using the standard [flake8 configuration](https://flake8.pycqa.org/en/latest/user/configuration.html)
 rules.
 The extension will be run from the root directory of the workspace.

-Personally I like a `tox.ini` in the workspace root.
+Personally, I like a `tox.ini` in the workspace root.

 ```ini
 [flake8]